-8. Primary Track Artist - Each performing artist must be listed for the track, so if there are multiple artists on the track, click the "Add Primary" button to add an additional artist.
+8. Primary Track Artist - Each performing artist must be listed for the track.
+If there are multiple artists on the track, click the 'Add Primary' button to add an additional artist.

 - Do not list multiple artists in a single entry.

-- If your artist is comprised of more than one artist name such as "Hall & Oates" please review correct Compound Artist naming conventions here.
+- If your artist is comprised of more than one artist name such as "Hall & Oates" please review correct Compound Artist naming conventions.

-10. Remixer - If an Artist has remixed a song by another Artist, they are not deemed Primary or Featuring.
+10. Remixer - If an artist has remixed a song by another artist, they are not considered Primary or Featuring.
 The original performing artist remains listed as a Primary Artist.
-So if the original track had a Primary and/or a Featuring artist then those roles stay the same on the remix except a remixer role is added for the artist who has performed the remix.
+If the original track had a Primary and/or a Featuring artist then those roles stay the same on the remixed track and a Remix Artist is added to said track.
 The Mix Version field will populate with this information once a Remixer is selected.

-11. Contributors - Producers, songwriters, mastering engineers, side musicians, composers, and other roles that you would find in traditional liner notes are the types of roles supported in this feature.
+11. Contributors - Producers, songwriters, mastering engineers, side musicians, composers, and other roles that you would find in traditional liner notes are the types of roles supported in this field.
 While a band or group will be listed as a primary artist you can list the individual members of bands or groups using these roles (ie. Drummer, Lead Vocals, Rhythm Guitar, etc.).
-Very few partners currently support these roles (notably Spotify & Apple), but we encourage clients to fill out as much information as possible when creating releases.
-Some genres like Jazz may require use of these roles.
+Very few partners currently support these roles (notably Spotify & Apple), but we encourage you to fill out as much information as possible when creating releases.
+Some genres such as Jazz require the use of these roles.

-More partners will utilize these rules and may require them in the future to properly submit a release on their platform.
+More partners may utilize these rules in the future to properly submit a release on their platform.
 Adding these roles to your releases now may have benefits for how your release displays in the future.

 12. Primary Genre - Select the genre that broadly covers the track.